Product Information Management (PIM):

 On paper, everything seems to be in order, but on closer inspection, a bottleneck effect can occur and product distribution times can get longer.

-The PIM workflow acts as the oil in the wheels and connects all links until the products are distributed.
-After a definition step, a customized process is implemented within the PIM to reflect the company's ideal working method for collecting, enriching and ultimately delivering product data to sales channels.
+The PIM workflow acts as the "oil in the wheels", ensuring that each link in the chain communicates right through to product distribution.
+After an upstream definition stage, a customized process is implemented at PIM to reflect the company's ideal methodology for collecting, enriching and finally distributing product data to sales channels.

 To gain efficiency and improve team communication, the PIM workflow can, for example, follow this methodology: